Life insurance after cancer [Quick Summary]

 How long after cancer can you get life insurance?

-If you apply for life insurance during this recovery period, it's likely that you'll be denied, or the application will be postponed until the desired recovery period has been reached.
+If you apply for life insurance during an insurer’s specified recovery period, it's likely that you’ll be denied, or the application will be postponed until this period has been reached.

 How much is life insurance after cancer?